growwithsms/N2-Starter-Skin/readme.md

 # Getting Started Guide

 ## Editing Styles
-All of your project styles should be added to the appropriate SASS file in the `/SCSS/` folder.
-Use your favorite CSS preprocessor client (such as prepros, koala, codekit, etc..) to output the design.scss file to design.css.
+All of your project styles should be added to the appropriate SASS file in the `/scss/` folder.
+Use your favorite CSS preprocessor client (such as prepros, koala, codekit, etc..) to output the `/scss/design.scss` file to `/design.css`

 Your design.css file should be minified and autoprefixed.

 ## Editing Templates/HTML
 All of the available template files can be found in the `/inc/` folder.
 If you cannot make the edits you need you will need to use JavaScript to edit the DOM.
 See "N2 Hacks" in `/js/global.js` ¯\_(ツ)_/¯